-We have audited the financial statements of the State of Hawaii, Department of Business, Economic Development and Tourism, Hawaii Green Infrastructure Bond Fund (Bond Fund), which comprise the balance sheet - governmental fund as of June 30, 2022, and the related statement of revenues, expenditures, and changes in fund balance - governmental fund for the fiscal year then ended, and the related notes to the financial statements.
+We have audited the financial statements of the State of Hawaii, Department of Business, Economic Development and Tourism, Hawaii Green Infrastructure Bond Fund (Bond Fund), as of and for the fiscal year ended June 30, 2023, and the related notes to the financial statements, as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Bond Fund, as of June 30, 2022, and the changes in its financial position for the fiscal year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Bond Fund, as of June 30, 2023, and the changes in its financial position for the fiscal year then ended in accordance with accounting principles generally accepted in the United States of America.